Shakib Al Hasan: Debut years

 Shakib made his One Day International (ODI) debut against Zimbabwe on 6 August 2006 at Harare Sports Club.
 He played a significant part in Bangladesh's victory, where he scored 30 runs and bowled out Elton Chigumbura to get his first ODI wicket.

 On 28 November 2006, Shakib made his T20 and T20I debut against Zimbabwe.
 On his debut, Shakib scored 26 off 28 balls and got a bowling figure of 1/31.His 1st T20 & T20I wicket was of Sean Williams.

 Shakib made his Test debut on 6 May 2007 against India.
 On his debut, he got a bowling figure of 0/62 (19 overs) and scored 30 off 47 balls in 1st innings and 15 off 64 balls in 2nd innings.
 Shakib's first test wicket was Craig Cumming in the 2nd test vs New Zealand.

 On 20 October 2008, Shakib took at that time the best bowling figures by a Bangladesh player in Tests, 7 wickets for 36 runs, against New Zealand in the 1st test of the test series.

 From January 2009 to April 2011 and again from March 2012 to January 2013, Shakib was ranked first amongst ODI all-rounders by the ICC.
 In December 2011, he became the world's top-ranked Test all-rounder.
 In December 2014, Shakib became the world's top-ranked Twenty 20 all-rounder.
 He is currently the only all-rounder to be ranked in the top 3 of ICC Player Rankings across every format of international cricket.

 Shakib was appointed Bangladesh's vice-captain in June 2009.
 During Bangladesh's tour of the West Indies the following month, the captain Mashrafe Mortaza was injured and Shakib took over the captaincy.
 He was 22 years old at the time.
-Initially, a temporary position, Shakib's success against the West Indies, securing his side's first overseas series win, ensured his retention of captaincy even after Mashrafe recovered.
+Initially, a temporary position, Shakib's success against the West Indies, securing his team's first overseas series win, ensured his retention of captaincy even after Mashrafe recovered.
 Shakib was named The Wisden Cricketer's "Test Player of the Year" in October 2009.
 In July 2010, he stepped down from the ODI captaincy to concentrate on his personal performance.
 Mortaza took over until he became injured again and Shakib was asked to resume leadership.
 This lasted until he was relieved of captaincy in September 2011 due to a poor World Cup campaign.